Pink House in Autumn, 2002. 14″x17″ Milk paint on panel.

-This is one of the first paintnigs I did after I first moved to Maine.
+This is one of the first paintings I did after I first moved to Maine.
 My wife and I were exploring our new home and enjoying the Fall foliage near Mechanic Falls when we came upon this house on the Androscoggin River.
 The pink house with it’s reflection in the water framed by the Autumn colors was too good to pass up.

 We found a safe place to pull over then walked back up to the bridge to take some photos.
 We couldn’t get close enough to figure out the relationship between the house and the structure behind it.
 To this day I’m still not sure if it was a dam, or a mill building.
 The structure in the foreground however did seem like it was being used as a private residecne.